multiOTP/multiotp/readme_5.0.2.6.txt

     a) Add the multiOTP handling
     #
     # Handle multiOTP (http://www.multiotp.net/) authentication.
-    # This must be add BEFORE the first "pap" entry found in the file.
+    # This must be added BEFORE the first "pap" entry found in the file.
     multiotp

     b) Add the multiOTP authentication handling
     #
     # Handle multiOTP (http://www.multiotp.net/) authentication.
-    # This must be add BEFORE the first "Auth-Type PAP" entry found in the file.
+    # This must be added BEFORE the first "Auth-Type PAP" entry found in the file.
     Auth-Type multiotp {
         multiotp
     }

     c) Comment the first line containing only "chap"
     #chap is now handled by multiOTP

+    d) Comment the first line containing only "mschap"
+    #mschap is now handled by multiOTP

 3) In the configuration file called "inner-tunnel" in etc/raddb/sites-enabled/

     a) Add the multiOTP handling
     #
     # Handle multiOTP (http://www.multiotp.net/) authentication.
-    # This must be add BEFORE the first "pap" entry found in the file.
+    # This must be added BEFORE the first "pap" entry found in the file.
     multiotp

     b) Add the multiOTP authentication handling
     #
     # Handle multiOTP (http://www.multiotp.net/) authentication.
-    # This must be add BEFORE the first "Auth-Type PAP" entry found in the file.
+    # This must be added BEFORE the first "Auth-Type PAP" entry found in the file.
     Auth-Type multiotp {
         multiotp
     }

     c) Comment the first line containing only "chap"
     #chap is now handled by multiOTP

+    d) Comment the first line containing only "mschap"
+    #mschap is now handled by multiOTP

 4) In the configuration file called "policy.conf" in etc/raddb/
    Add the multiOTP authorization policy